jakedibattista/modelforpuckbuddy/helpfuldocs/IOS_INTEGRATION.md

-## iOS Integration Guide: Upload → Analyze → Receive Feedback
+# 🏒 iOS Integration Guide - Puck Buddy Video Analysis

-This guide shows how to integrate the Puck Buddy hockey analysis API into your iOS app.
+Quick guide to integrate hockey video analysis into your iOS app using the simple API workflow.

-**📖 Quick Reference**: See `/helpfuldocs/API_GUIDE.md` for complete API documentation with JavaScript examples.

-**Two Integration Approaches:**
-- **Simple**: Upload video → Get analysis results directly (recommended for most apps)
-- **Advanced**: More control with real-time progress updates and custom result handling

-### Prerequisites & Setup
+## Prerequisites

-1. **Add Firebase to your iOS project:**
+1. **Add Firebase to your iOS project**
    - Download `GoogleService-Info.plist` from Firebase Console
-   - Add to your Xcode project (remember to add to target)
+   - Add to Xcode project and target
-   - Install Firebase via SPM: `https://github.com/firebase/firebase-ios-sdk`
+   - Install Firebase SDK via SPM: `https://github.com/firebase/firebase-ios-sdk`
-   - Import required modules: `FirebaseAuth`, `FirebaseFirestore`, `FirebaseStorage`, `FirebaseMessaging`

-2. **Configure in AppDelegate or App struct:**
+2. **Configure Firebase in your app**
 ```swift
 import Firebase